Noise signatures of a charged Sachdev-Ye-Kitaev dot in mesoscopic transport

-Comparing to the thermoelectric coefficient, the charge shot noise exhibits the same scaling at high temperatures, as detailed above, while in the low temperature limit their ratio scales approximately linear with temperature, as is illustrated in Fig. \ref{fig:ratio_ANEC}.
+Comparing to the thermoelectric coefficient, the charge shot noise exhibits the same scaling at high temperatures, as detailed above, while in the low-temperature limit their ratio scales approximately linear with temperature, as is illustrated in Fig. \ref{fig:ratio_ANEC}.

 The heat shot noise behaves as

 the charge delta-T noise is

 and the heat delta-T noise follows